ChrisHuie/WebDevWorkshop/README.md

 ## About Galvanize:
 A giant nerd Castle 🤓🏰 and community of learners, educators, entrepreneurs, volunteers, and a lot more...
   - Coworking/Community: Open-seating, reserved desks, or suites for your business ([Hart Steen](hart.steen@galvanize.com))
-  - Education: We teach software engineering and data science for those looking to break into the fields
+  - Education: We teach software engineering and data science for those looking to break into the fields ([Learn More](https://www.galvanize.com/courses/request-info))
   - Events: We believe in impacting and investing in our community.
 We do that through events like this!